Allen-Synthesis/EuroPi/software/contrib/set_timer.md

 ## Inputs & Outputs

 - `din`: Start/stop input.
-See configuration, below
+See configuration, below.
 - `ain`: Split trigger.
-- `b1`: Start/stop button
+- `b1`: Start/stop button.
 - `b2`: Split/reset button.
 Will reset when stopped, or start a new split timer when running.
-- `k1-6`: Unused
+- `k1-2`: Unused.
-- `cv1`: High when the timer is running, low when stopped
+- `cv1`: High when the timer is running, low when stopped.
-- `cv2`: Outputs a 10ms trigger every time a new split timer starts
+- `cv2`: Outputs a 10ms trigger every time a new split timer starts.
-- `cv3-6`: Unused
+- `cv3-6`: Unused.

 ## Configuration